-At this level and beyond, you can expect to see more extensive customization, fine finishes, and luxurious materials such as handmade tile, exotic wood grains, natural stone, and bespoke millwork details that complement the architecture of the home.
+At this level and beyond, you can expect to see more extensive customization, fine finishes, and luxurious materials such as handmade tile, exotic wood grains, natural stone, and bespoke millwork details that complement the home’s architecture.
 You might also see custom door casements and extensive lighting details at this level.
 There won’t be much in the way of off-the-shelf materials, and the workmanship should be top-notch.
-Renovations that hit all of these notes can easily run over $500 dollars per square foot.
+Renovations that hit all of these notes can easily run over $500 psf.

 Depending on your general contractor and your level of involvement in the project, you may also need/want professional design services.
 There are other scenarios in which an architect is required, including to apply for permits, navigate a complicated approval system, or meet insurance coverage requirements.
 Architects can charge a flat fee or a percentage of the total project.
 Another option is a design/build firm, which combines design and construction services within one fee and contract.
 In these cases, the firm’s principal is capable of both aspects of the job, or a dedicated designer is on staff or on retainer.

 If you live in a co-op or condo building, you’ll likely need to submit your plans—thus necessitating an architect—to your building’s board.
 Co-ops generally are stricter about renovations than condo buildings, though many condos are now adopting more stringent rules as well.
-Buildings have their own requirements; some may call for insurance coverage minimums or alteration agreements.
+Buildings have their own requirements; some may call for insurance coverage minimums.
 Some alteration agreements require a security deposit to cover the possible scope of damage and may also request you pay the fees incurred by the condo or co-op board to review and approve your plan.
-You may find that contractors who can afford to work in buildings with more extensive specifications tend to have higher operating costs that meet higher insurance requisites.
+You may find that contractors who can afford to work in buildings with more extensive specifications tend to have higher operating costs in order to meet higher insurance requisites.